HatimChergui/mfoxh/README.md

 Tests
 -----

-Detailed test examples are available at tests.m.
+Detailed test examples are available in tests.m.